google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/perceptron.png)

 <!--
-1958 - Frank Rosenblatt - An American psychologist attempted to build a machine called a perceptron.
+In 1958, an American psychologist named Frank Rosenblatt attempted to build a machine called a perceptron.

 We can think of the perceptron as the building block of neural networks.
 The perceptron has no hidden layers.
 We feed our features into the left side, do computation, and receive a predicted target.

-This looks strikingly similar to the models we've been builing in this course.
+This looks strikingly similar to the models we've been building in this course.
 And that's no accident!
 We can think of a linear regression model as a perceptron.

 But what are those mystery computations that take place on the black lines?
 There are weights, w_{1}, ..., w_{m}, that are used in these computations.
 How does that work?
 Let's look closer at what's happening behind the scenes along those black lines.